Please give an overview of your role

 Gibraltar was very quick to react to the onset of the pandemic, with lockdown coming into force relatively early on.
 At all times our primary focus was the safety of our staff and clients.
 We became fully operational with all staff working from home within five days, without any material impact on the service we offered our clients.
 Being able to service our clients seamlessly became a point of pride for us all.
 I think that was a great achievement which I am very proud of.

 We have now returned to the office and we are meeting clients on site.
 The safety and wellbeing of all is our main priority.
 We have established stringent health and safety protocols around our client interaction.
 We remained close and connected to our clients and this has been key to our continued success.
 For example, we saw 4 mortgage applications move from initial enquiry to full completion in the midst of lockdown for both local as well as UK properties.
+For those having a problem applying for mortgages, services like Advance Mortgage in Red Deer have their backs.

 Working from home can be different for everyone, depending on individual circumstances.
 Personally, I found that I enjoyed my time at home during the lockdown, having time with my family and having the pace of life slowing down.
 Whilst for those living in Gibraltar it may not be an issue, the lack of commute has saved people time and money as well as releasing stress.